Diversity in society

 Playing video games requiring us to step into someone else’s shoes can often help us behave more sympathetically towards them.
 Simonovits, Kézdi, and Kardos (2017):

 We report the results of an intervention that targeted anti-Roma sentiment in Hungary using an online perspective-taking game.
 We evaluated the impact of this intervention using a randomized experiment in which a sample of young adults played this perspective-taking game, or an unrelated online game.
-Participation in the perspective-taking game markedly reduced prejudice, with an effect-size equivalent to half the difference between voters of the far-right and the center-right party.
-The effects persisted for at least a month, and, as a byproduct, the intervention also reduced antipathy toward refugees, another stigmatized group in Hungary, and decreased vote intentions for Hungary’s overtly racist, far-right party by 10%.
+Participation in the perspective-taking game markedly reduced prejudice, with an effect-size equivalent to half the difference between voters of the far-right and the centre-right party.
+The effects persisted for at least a month, and, as a byproduct, the intervention also reduced antipathy toward refugees, another stigmatised group in Hungary, and decreased vote intentions for Hungary’s overtly racist, far-right party by 10%.
 Our study offers a proof-of-concept for a general class of interventions that could be adapted to different settings and implemented at low costs.

 I wonder how reproducing that one has gone?